Mobolajik/DataAnalaytics-assessment/README.md

 # 📊 DataAnalytics-Assessment

-This repository contains SQL-based data analytics tasks focused on customer segmentation and behavior analysis.
+This repository contains SQL queries and data insights based on a financial dataset.
+The focus is on customer behavior, product engagement, transaction patterns, and lifetime value analysis.
 ---

 ## 🔧 Setup Instructions

 1. **Download and Extract Dataset**
    - Download the zip file from the provided Google Drive link.
-   - Import the extracted `.sql` file into **MySQL Workbench** or any MySQL-compatible tool.
+   - Import the extracted `.sql` file into **MySQL Workbench** .

 2. **Database Structure**
    The database contains the following tables: